Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and The Law

 New York State Zero Tolerance Law

 Effective Nov.
 1, 1996, it is a violation of law for a person under the age of 21 to consume alcohol and operate a motor vehicle.
-Actually, the law states that any person under the age of 21 who is caught operating a motor vehicle with a Blood Alcohol Concentration (BAC) of .02 of 1% or more but not more than .07% of 1% will be guilty of a “zero tolerance” violation.
-Click here to learn more about the consequences of your child getting a Zero Tolerance Violation.
+The law states that any individual under the age of 21 who is caught operating a motor vehicle with a Blood Alcohol Concentration (BAC) of .02 of 1% or more, but not more than .07% of 1%, will be guilty of a “zero tolerance” violation.
+This law is designed to promote safety and reduce the risks associated with impaired driving.

 New York State Good Samaritan Law

-In New York State, a person who in good faith seeks care for himself or someone experiencing a life-threatening emergency will not be charged or prosecuted for a drug or alcohol related offense including possession of drug paraphernalia, with some exceptions.
-Protection does not extend to offenses involving drug trafficking and sale, obstruction or interference with law enforcement, and possession of felony amounts of controlled substances or marijuana.
-Click here to learn more.
+In New York State, individuals who seek help in good faith for themselves or someone else in a life-threatening emergency are offered protection from prosecution for drug or alcohol-related offenses, including possession of drug paraphernalia, with certain exceptions.
+This protection does not apply to offenses such as drug trafficking, sale, obstruction of law enforcement, or possession of large quantities of controlled substances or marijuana.
+The law is designed to encourage people to seek timely help in emergencies without fear of legal consequences.

 New York State Laws Against Driving While Intoxicated